jz7544772/bus-schedule/README.md

 ## [jzguo.site](http://www.jzguo.site)

 It currently is not fully functional, because I have not update the database in a while.
-Since it searches for the current date, the database is only update the dates of June.
+It searches for the today's date, but the database only contains the dates up to June, 2016.